How Vinyl Records Revolutionized Music Distribution

 • Direct-to-Consumer Channels: With the rise of mail order and online sales, record labels began selling directly to consumers, expanding their reach further.

-These distribution channels ensured that vinyl records were accessible to a broad audience, from urban centers to rural areas.
 The effectiveness of these networks was crucial for the widespread success of vinyl records, making it possible for music lovers everywhere to enjoy their favorite albums.

 The Role of Radio in Promoting Vinyl